-For traders, catching a trending trade just as it is taking off is a very satisfying feeling, and you can do it with consistency if you know how to spot trend trading opportunities.
+Catching a trending move just as it is taking off is a very satisfying feeling, and you can do it with consistency if you know how to spot trend trading opportunities.
 Here’s how trends work, and how to catch the big moves.

-The method below will help you identify trading opportunities, and also push you to take trades when most other amateur traders aren’t even thinking about it (or are taking trades in the opposite direction).
-This is how you get the best some of the best prices, which leads to higher reward (relative to risk) trades.
+The method below will help you identify trading opportunities, and also push you to take trades when most other amateur traders aren’t even thinking about it.
+This is how you get the best some of the best prices, which leads to higher reward:risk trades.

 How to Spot Trend Trading Opportunities – 1.
 Understand Trends

 Before spotting trading opportunities, first, understand trends.

 An uptrend occurs when the price is making higher swing lows and higher swing highs.
 Fairly common knowledge, but don’t take it so lightly.
 This is telling you that the waves in the trending direction (what we call impulses) MUST be bigger than the corrections.
 If a correction is bigger than an impulse, it violates the “higher swing low” rule, thus our uptrend is in jeopardy.

 With this information, we can now make some assumptions.
 Mainly, as long as a correction stays above the prior swing low in an uptrend (the low of the last correction) then the trend is up, and we are looking for potential long trades.
 This is because we always want to be trading in the direction of the overall trend.
 In an uptrend we also expect the price to make a higher swing high; if it doesn’t, the trend is in jeopardy.

 Downtrends occur when the price is making lower swing highs and lower swing lows.
 Therefore, the impulses to the downside MUST be larger than the corrections higher.
 If a correction is bigger than the last impulse, it violates the “lower swing high” rule and the downtrend is in jeopardy.
 Consider short positions anytime a correction is below the high of the prior correction.